dribnet/purvs/README.md

 I have completed the parameters for my alphabet so am now looking into different styles and what style will be used for my final alphabet.

- - Style Three
+ - Style Four
- 	- Solid Colour/No Overlay
+ 	- Outline

- 	This style aims to resemble a more ink based medium, with each layer being solid black with no transperancy.
+ 	This last style explores the letters being represented through line rather than form.

- 	This allows for each letter to appear as a block form rather than a form made of two layers overlapping.
+ 	 With each layer only having an outline to represent it.